 Country Exceptions and Limitations of the Rights Ukraine Continued prior use by a person who, in good faith before the filing date (priority date), had commercially used the invention, or made serious preparations for that purpose.
 Certain acts concerning foreign vehicles temporarily or occasionally situated in national territory.
 Use for non-commercial purposes.
 Use for scientific or experimental purposes.
 Use in emergency conditions (natural disaster, accident, epidemic etc.) Acts relating to products manufactured or put on the market by, or with permission of, the patent owner.
-Use, by a person authorized by the Cabinet of Ministers, to protect the health of population, ecological safety or other public interests.
-United Kingdom Compulsory licenses.
-Private acts for non-commercial purposes.
+Use under certain conditions of product acquired by any person that could not know that product was manufactured or put on the market with violation of owner's rights.
+Compulsory licenses.
+United Kingdom Private acts for non-commercial purposes.
 Acts for experimental purposes.
 Preparation of prescribed medicines in pharmacies, and acts concerning those medicines.
 Certain uses concerning foreign ships, aircraft, hovercraft or vehicles which temporarily or accidentally enter national territory.
 Use by farmers of harvested plant propagating material for multiplication or propagation on own holding.
 Use by farmers of breeding stock or other animal reproductive material for own agricultural activity, but not sale for commercial reproduction.
 Continued prior use by a person who, in good faith at the filing date (priority date), had used the invention in the United Kingdom, or made effective or serious preparations for that purpose.
 Exploitation, by a government department or other person authorized by the Secretary of State, in particular for the purposes of defense, medicines, atomic energy, war or other emergency.
-Compulsory licenses.
-Tests and trials for veterinary and medicinal products, intended to demonstrate that a generic product is equivalent to an approved patented product, to obtain market authorization.
+9. Compulsory licenses.
+10. Tests and trials for veterinary and medicinal products, intended to demonstrate that a generic product is equivalent to an approved patented product, to obtain market authorization.
 United States of America Solely for uses reasonably related to the development and submission of information under the Federal law which regulates the manufacture, use or sale of drugs and veterinary biological products, other than those products primarily manufactured using certain genetic manipulation techniques.
 Certain uses concerning foreign vessels, aircraft or vehicles which temporarily or accidentally enter national territory.
 As regards business method patents, continued use by a person who in good faith, had put the invention into practice at least one year before the filing date (priority date) and commercially used it before that date.